 Why choose breath to focus upon

 Breathing is the only neutral aspect of the body which does not change with time.
 It is the only constant.
 It is a unique capability that we hold to bring us back to this very moment.
 When told to focus on breath, you may never focus on a breath of past or a breath of future.
 Because there is nothing like that which exists.
 Breath is here, breath is in the now.
-It is one the most obvious yet the most significant spiritual tool each one of us has been bestowed upon.
+It is one the most obvious yet the most critical spiritual tool each one of us has been bestowed upon.
 Choosing the present makes you free of the bondage of worries of past or ruminations of the future.

 Being in the now will help us grow deeper in our spiritual practice.
 Soon, we will be sharing more details on the subject.